-Stockholders of record at 5:00 P.M., Eastern Standard Time, on March 6, 1995 are entitled to vote at the Annual Meeting.
-At that time First Empire had outstanding 6,584,881 shares of Common Stock, \$5 par value ("Common Stock").
+Stockholders of record at 5:00 p.m., Eastern Standard Time, on April 2, 1998 are entitled to vote at the Annual Meeting.
+At that time First Empire had outstanding 8,100,085 shares of common stock, \$5 par value per share ("Common Stock").
 Each share of Common Stock is entitled to one vote.
 Shares may not be voted at the meeting unless the owner is present or represented by proxy.
 Proxies will be voted in accordance with the stockholder's direction, if any.
 A stockholder giving a proxy may revoke it at any time before it is exercised by giving written notice of such revocation or by delivering a later dated proxy or by the vote of the stockholder in person at the Annual Meeting.
-Unless otherwise directed, proxies will be voted in favor of the election as directors of the persons named under the caption "NOMINEES FOR DIRECTOR" and for approval of the amendments to the First Empire State Corporation 1983 Stock Option Plan ("Stock Option Plan") described under the caption "PROPOSED AMENDMENTS TO THE FIRST EMPIRE STATE CORPORATION 1983 STOCK OPTION PLAN."
+Unless otherwise directed, proxies will be voted in favor of the election as directors of the persons named under the caption "NOMINEES FOR DIRECTOR," in favor of the amendment to the First Empire State Corporation 1983 Stock Option Plan ("Stock Option Plan"), and in favor of the amendment to the Company's Restated Certificate of Incorporation.

 The vote of a plurality of the shares of the Company's Common Stock present or represented at the meeting is required for the election of directors, assuming a quorum is present or represented at the meeting.
-The vote of the holders of a majority of all outstanding shares of the Common Stock entitled to vote thereon will be required to approve the amendments to the Company's Stock Option Plan.
-Accordingly, an abstention with respect to approving the amendments to the Stock Option Plan will have the effect of a vote "against" such amendments.
+The vote of a majority of the votes cast at the meeting is required to approve the amendment to the Company's Stock Option Plan.
+The vote of the holders of a majority of all outstanding shares of the Common Stock entitled to vote thereon is required to approve the amendment to the Company's Restated Certificate of Incorporation.
+Accordingly, an abstention with respect to approving the amendment to the Stock Option Plan will not constitute a vote cast and therefore will not affect the outcome of the vote on the Stock Option Plan, but an abstention with respect to the amendment to the Restated Certificate of Incorporation will have the effect of a vote "against" such amendment.
 The presence in person or by proxy of the holders of a majority in voting power of the Common Stock will constitute a quorum for the transaction of business at the meeting.
-Broker non-votes will be counted as being present or represented at the meeting for purposes of establishing a quorum, but will not have an effect on the outcome of the vote for the election of directors or the amendments to the Company's Stock Option Plan.
+Broker non-votes will be counted as being present or represented at the meeting for purposes of establishing a quorum, but will not have an effect on the outcome of the vote for the election of directors or the amendment to the Company's Stock Option Plan.
+However, broker non-votes will have the effect of a vote "against" the amendment to the Company's Restated Certificate of Incorporation.